 Improving soil is different from simply adding fertilizer.
 Although fertilizer contains key nutrients, these are used up fairly quickly, and it won’t do anything for the structure, or long-term fertility of the soil.
 For that, you need to add organic matter, and it’s worth doing once every year.
-Late autumn is a good time to prep your beds and borders because the garden is quiet and ready for the winter, but any time from late autumn to early spring will work.
+Early spring is a good time to prep your beds and borders because the garden is quiet and not yet emerging, but any time from late autumn to early spring will work.

 There are a few reliable home tests that you can perform, for determining soil texture.
 These are important tests, as soil texture measures water movement.